-Sandwich panel surfaces are made of core sheet, galvanized steel and a mix of organic coatings.
+Sandwich panel surfaces are made of raw steel, galvanized steel and a mix of organic coatings.
 The material’s life span is long thanks mainly to the fact that organic coatings have excellent corrosion resistance.

-Depending on corrosion type and degree, sandwich panels’ outside surface thickness is 45 μm as the organic coating is 25 μm and the galvanized steel coating is 45 μm thick
+Depending on corrosion type and degree, sandwich panels’ outside surface thickness may be 45 μm, the organic coating being 25 μm and the galvanized steel coating being 45 μm thick.

 Depending on demand, thickness may increase up to 200 μm.
 High resistance to UV rays, heat, humidity and physical and chemical agents is usually required.
-Besides, the wide color range offered by coatings are an advantage for design in building projects.
+Besides, the wide color range offered by coatings are an design advantage in building projects.

 Coating materials are divided into three groups; liquid coating, film coating and powder coating.
-The last layer coating may have different colors and quality levels and it is used on galvanized steel sheets or aluminium.
-The last layer coating is chosen according to place of application and desired characteristics.
+The top layer may be coated in different colors and have different quality levels.
+It may be used on galvanized steel sheets or aluminium.
+The coating type for the top layer is chosen according to place of application and desired characteristics.